pnfarkya/CsvDataProcessor/README.md

 #Features
-Sort and filter using the provided option on the top Can upload new file in supported format by application to refresh the data it provide real time data logs for user updates.
+Sort and filter using the provided option on the top Can upload new file in supported format by application to view the data it provide real time data logs for user updates.